moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

-This example shows catalog for the media sender, Alice, capable of sending 3 time-aligned video tracks for high definition, low definition and medium definition qualities, along with an audio track.
+This example shows catalog for the media sender, Alice, capable of sending 3 time-aligned video tracks for high definition, low definition and medium definition video qualities, along with an audio track.

 ~~~json